KronicDeth/intellij-elixir/README.md

 8. The Run pane will open, showing the results of the `mix` task.
     * If there is an error with a FILE:LINE stack frame, it will be a clickable link that will take you to that location
       ![Error link](/screenshots/features/run_configurations/mix_tasks/Error%20Link.png?raw=true "Clickable Error Link")

+### Completion

+#### Module Attributes

+Module attributes declared earlier in the file can be completed whenever you type `@` and some letter.
+If you want to see all module attributes, you can type `@a`, wait for the completions to appear, then delete the `@` to remove the filtering to `a`.

+#### Parameters and Variables

+Parameter and variable usages can be completed whenever typing an identifier.
+The completions will include all variables know up from that part of the file.
+It can include variables from outside macros, like quote blocks.

 ### Go To Declaration